Skip to content

 Biotechnology Degree Requirements

-The Master of Liberal Arts, Biotechnology degree program is offered online with a one-week course required on campus at Harvard University.
+The Master of Liberal Arts, Biotechnology degree program is offered online with one course on campus.
+A week-long option is available to meet the on-campus requirement.

 Getting Started